kwaldenphd/interactive-visualization-python/README.md

 269. But since version 4.0, `plotly` is offline only, which means all figures are rendered in the local environment.

-270. Even if figures are displaying in a web browser window, the figure does not exist online--the web browser is loading a figure from the local environment.
+270. Even if figures are displayed in a web browser window, the figure does not exist online--the web browser is loading a figure from the local environment.

   * For more on `plotly`'s move to offline-only: plotly, ["Plotly.py 4.0 is here: Offline Only, Express First, Displayable Anywhere"](https://medium.com/plotly/plotly-py-4-0-is-here-offline-only-express-first-displayable-anywhere-fc444e5659ee) *Medium* (22 July 2019).